vmware/terraform-provider-avi/website/docs/d/avi_poolgroup.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `cloud_config_cksum` - Checksum of cloud configuration for poolgroup.
+Internally set by cloud connector.
 * `cloud_ref` - It is a reference to an object of type cloud.
 * `created_by` - Name of the user who created the object.
 * `deployment_policy_ref` - When setup autoscale manager will automatically promote new pools into production when deployment goals are met.
+It is a reference to an object of type poolgroupdeploymentpolicy.
 * `description` - Description of pool group.
 * `fail_action` - Enable an action - close connection, http redirect, or local http response - when a pool group failure happens.
+By default, a connection will be closed, in case the pool group experiences a failure.
 * `implicit_priority_labels` - Whether an implicit set of priority labels is generated.
-* `labels` - Key value pairs for granular object access control.
+Field introduced in 17.1.9,17.2.3.
 * `members` - List of pool group members object of type poolgroupmember.
 * `min_servers` - The minimum number of servers to distribute traffic to.
+Allowed values are 1-65535.
+Special values are 0 - 'disable'.
 * `name` - The name of the pool group.
 * `priority_labels_ref` - Uuid of the priority labels.
+If not provided, pool group member priority label will be interpreted as a number with a larger number considered higher priority.
+It is a reference to an object of type prioritylabels.
 * `service_metadata` - Metadata pertaining to the service provided by this poolgroup.
+In openshift/kubernetes environments, app metadata info is stored.
+Any user input to this field will be overwritten by avi vantage.
+Field introduced in 17.2.14,18.1.5,18.2.1.
 * `tenant_ref` - It is a reference to an object of type tenant.
 * `uuid` - Uuid of the pool group.